anshuldante/ai-ds-ml-Theory/the-essential-elements-of-predictive-analytics-and-data-mining/readme.md

 ## **What is Data Mining and Predictive Analytics**

 * Find previously unknown relationships to produce positive and verifiable outcomes through predictive models which can be deployed to new data.
-* The data is not new
-* The data being used was collected for a business usecase
+* The data being used to build the model is not new, it was collected for a business usecase
-* Proof
-* Useful
+* The mode should be useful, and there should be proof that it works
-* Must work on new data
+* It must work on new data
 * At the very basic, a predictive model is a bunch of rule-sets

 * ### Problem Definition

-  * Determine the business objective and translate into a decision to be made
+  * Determine the business objective and translate it into a decision to be made
     * Making a specific decision
     * Meeting a particular need
     * Creating a measurable goal.
     * It should be deployed
     * Same recurring decision
-    * Two possible outcomes
+    * if possible, two possible outcomes
-  * Identify an intervention strategy:
+  * Identify an intervention strategy
     * Individual level
     * Time sensitive
     * Plan of action
   * Estimate the return on investment
-    * There should be something to gains
+    * There should be something to gain, i.e. there's gotta be some tangible benefit
-    * Tangible benefit
     * Measurable: money earned, money saved or time saved.
     * Estimate the potential benefit
   * Program management